drewkirk12/finalproject-facial-classification/README.md

 By using the --visualize-features map we can also obtain and store feature maps

-In order to run the live demo run pythom -m demo with the --model argument set to any of the following

 ## Data

 We use FER2013.
 To load the data, download the dataset and extract it under data/fer2013.
 The files data/fer2013/train.csv and data/fer2013/fer2013/fer2013.csv should exist.